YiShen71/hacker/README.md

 ### Running tests

 The theme contains a minimal test suite, to ensure a site with the theme would build successfully.
 To run the tests, simply run `script/cibuild`.
 You'll need to run `script/bootstrap` once before the test script will work.
+-remote_theme: pages-themes/hacker@v0.2.0
+plugins:
+- jekyll-remote-theme # add this line to the plugins list if you already have one